inkstitch/inkstitch/collections/_fonts/en/emilio_20.md

 Contrarly to Emilio 20 Simple, Emilio 20 Simple  Small  **MUST** be embroidered with thread and needle smaller than usual.
 A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.

+### Emilio 20 Tartan

+{% include upcoming_release.html %}
+At 100%, this font is approximatively 45mm (1.75 inches)
+It may be scaled  up to 150% (approx. 66 mm, 2.5 inches) or scaled down to 65% (approx.en 30 mm, 1.25 inches).

+Utilisée à 100%, cette fonte fait environ  45 mm de haut.
+Elle peut être agrandie jusqu'à 150% (env 67 mm) ou diminuée jusqu'à 65% (env 30 mm).

+This is yet another Emilio variation.
+It aims at looking liking  like a Tartan Appliqué.
+The satin border is much lighter as in the other Emilio Variation.
+Each letter has its own tartan, therefore embroidering it as is is not for the faint of heart !
+Quite a few threads changes are required.
+However for a less work intense (but also less colorful) variation with only one tartan shared by all leters, see  [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## Color sorting